insected/bobbae_gcp-wiki/Data-Engineering.md

 ## Datastore

-[Datastore](Datastore) is a schemaless database, which allows you to worry less about making changes to your underlying data structure as your application evolves.
+[Datastore](Datastore) is a schema-less database, which allows you to worry less about making changes to your underlying data structure as your application evolves.

 ## Firestore in datastore mode